IBM/blockchainbean/README.md

 ```

 ![blockchainService](/docs/blockchainService.png)
-20. Next, find your blockchain service.
+17. Next, find your blockchain service.
 Click on it, and click on `Enter Monitor`.
 Then click on channels, and then on the first block.
 You should see something like the picture above.
 This should be your latest transaction, and should have your chaincodeId, which is just what you named your smart contract.
 Nice job!
 You successfully registered your transaction on the IBM Blockchain Platform! 👏🏼

 ![blockchainService](/docs/getCupCoffee.png)
-21. Let's go back to our Cloud foundry app.
+18. Let's go back to our Cloud foundry app.
 Let's click on GET /cupCoffee.
 Note that the `cupId` that you see there.
 Now, let's go to our queries.
 Click on `Query` and GET `getCupData`.
 Enter in your cupId from above.
 You should see the relevant details registered from your post call in step 19 above.
 Nice job!
 You successfully queried the blockchain.

-22. Using these API endpoints you can start building web and mobile applications that call these endpoints to perform CRUD operations on thee blockchain.
+19. Using these API endpoints you can start building web and mobile applications that call
+these endpoints to perform CRUD operations on the blockchain.

 Thank you for reading, and go build something awesome!